Vigenère Cipher Encoder/Decoder

 Formula: P_i = C_i - K_i mod 26

-The same idea can be written more compactly as for encryption and for decryption.
-In code, the browser uses character codes to move between letters and numbers.
-Since uppercase A has character code 65, subtracting maps it to zero, and adding at the end maps the result back to a letter.
+A compact notation for the same rule is for encryption and for decryption.
+In the browser implementation, character codes do the translation between letters and numbers.
+Since uppercase A has character code 65, subtracting maps it to zero, and adding at the end maps the shifted value back to a letter.

-The table below shows the standard alphabet index used by the calculator.
-This mapping is what makes the modular arithmetic possible.
+This Vigenère cipher table shows the alphabet index used by the encoder/decoder.
+It is the bridge between letters and modular arithmetic: once A through Z are mapped to through , addition and subtraction can be performed with wraparound at 26.
 After comes , so the alphabet behaves like a cycle rather than a straight line.

 | Letter | Numeric Value | Letter | Numeric Value |